Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Experiments

 \subsection{Face Photo Synthesis}

 We exchange the roles of the sketch and photo in the proposed model, and evaluate the face photo synthesis performance.
 To our best knowledge, only few methods have been proposed for face photo synthesis.
 Here we compare the proposed method with one advanced method: MrFSPS \cite{Peng2016Multiple}.

-As shown in Table \ref{tab:pfm_photo}, both CA-GAN and SCA-GAN achieves much lower FID values than MrFSPS and cGAN, while show slightly inferiority over MrFSPS in term of FSIM.
-Besides, our methods perform on par with cGAN in terms of both FSIM and NLDA.
-Nevertheless, our methods achieve the best balance between texture-realism and identity-consistency, and can well handle both the face sketch synthesis and photo synthesis tasks in a unified framework.
+As shown in Table \ref{tab:pfm_photo}, both CA-GAN and SCA-GAN significantly outperform existing methods in general, according to all these criteria.
+In other words, SCA-GAN and CA-GAN approach the perception-distortion bound.
+Specially, CA-GAN reduces previous best (average) FID from 60.9 to 32.7 for photo synthesis; and SCA-GAN achieves better performance than CA-GAN.
+In addition, both CA-GAN and SCA-GAN considerably improve the face recognition accuracy by about 5 and 20 percent on the CUFS dataset and CUFSF dataset, respectively.
+Such considerable performance improvement demonstrates that our method can produce both perceptually realistic and identity-preserving face photos.

 Fig.\ref{fig:sketch2photo} shows examples of synthesized photos.
 Obviously, results of MrFSPS are heavily blurred.
 Besides, there is serious degradation in the synthesized photos by using cGAN.
 In contrast, the photos generated by CA-GAN or SCA-GAN consistently show considerable improvement in perceptual quality.
 Results of CA-GAN and SCA-GAN express more natural colors and details.
 Recall the quantitative evaluations shown in Table \ref{tab:pfm_photo}, we can safely draw the conclusion that our methods are capable of generating natural face photos while preserving the identity of the input sketch.